-Developmental courses, supplemental courses, and courses including clinical practice are not eligilible for challenge exams/proficiency.
+Developmental courses, supplemental courses, Fine Arts courses with a lab component, sand courses including clinical practice are not eligible for challenge exams/proficiency.

 PREREQUISITES

 Appropriate placement test scores will satisfy certain prerequisites.

 COURSES UNIQUE TO A CONCENTRATION

 Courses that are unique to a program concentration are limited to students who meet eligibility and enrollment requirements within a designated program area.
 Exceptions must be submitted to the Director, Data Management Services/Registrar for approval.